 In addition to concertizing, Stoffel and his students also engage in controlled interaction with inmates, many of whom are serving 20- to 25-year sentences—brief conversations that nonetheless pack a punch.
 “I recall one inmate who had permission to arrive early at the prison auditorium to watch us warm up,” he says.
 “She came to me and asked if there would be an oboe today.
 I answered ‘yes, two oboes, in fact.’
 She was thrilled, saying she’d played oboe in high school.

 “In our first year, another inmate wanted to speak with the students after the concert to express her personal appreciation.
-She shared with us how her life had changed in an instant—a former professor at Stanford University, one bad night landed her in jail and ended life as she knew it.
+She shared with us how her life had changed in an instant—a former professor, one bad night landed her in jail and ended life as she knew it.
 Somehow, she found solace in our music-making.

 “Yet another inmate said she wished the concert had lasted another hour, ‘and it still wouldn’t be long enough.’
 And one woman told us she hadn’t heard live music in 40 years.”

 Programming recognizable, straight-ahead musical selections across a spectrum of styles—from gospel to sing-along arrangements—Stoffel has been intentional in working with prison staff to best engage this unique audience.
 Today, having earned the respect and trust of their CIW audience, Stoffel and the CSUN Wind Ensemble are encouraged to also perform pieces more typical of their university concerts.